signature-opensource/CK-AppIdentity/CK.AppIdentity/Configuration/README.md

 A **Tenant** is a subset of bigger system logically tied to some human concept like an organization or a "group or resources" for which data specific to the Tenant must be handled potentially by code specific to that Tenant.

-A multi-tenant application hosts one ore more Tenants, each being logically disjointed from the others.
+A multi-tenant application hosts one or more Tenants, each being logically disjointed from the others.
 The Application identity models supports such Tenants definition through the **TenantDomain** concept.
 A TenantDomain is a Party of an application (just like a Remote Party is) but it is a Party that contains other Parties.
 Defining a **TenantDomain** is straightforward:
 - Its name follow the "controller domain" convention (its full name is like "BigCorp/$BigCorp" or "BigCorp/EN/$EN").
 - It has no Address:
-  - It can be somehow "virtual": no one will call it, it has no intrinsic capablity;
+  - It can be somehow "virtual": no one will call it, it has no intrinsic capability;
   - Or it can play an active part in the "domain it controls" and then it is necessarily a Server for its Remote Parties.

 The important point to understand here is that this structure is not recursive; it's not a tree structure.
-A Tenant is a simple group with a list of Remote Partys.
+A Tenant is a simple group with a list of Remote Parties.
 Usually its Remote Parties have the same Domain as the Tenant's one, or are in a sub domain of the Tenant's Domain but this is not mandatory.

 The simplest TenantDomain definition is: